Dropbox tops paying subscriber estimates in first results since IPO

 The company’s quarterly loss widened to $465.5 million, largely due to IPO-related expenses.

-On an adjusted basis, the company earned 8 cents per share.
+On an adjusted basis, the company earned 8 cents per share, beating estimates of 5 cents.

 Reporting by Munsif Vengattil in Bengaluru; Editing by Sriraj Kalluvila